bogdandanciu/4D-Trajectory-Generation/README.md

 # 4D-Trajectory-Generation

-Tool for generation and visualization of 4D trajectories between any two airports in the world.
+Tool for generation and visualization of 4D trajectories (latitude, longitude, altitude, speed) between any two airports in the world.
+Based on the performance model of an Airbus A320 (variable speeds and vertical rates of change), and the orthodromic distance between the airports, an optimal cruise flight level is determined and the flight profile is then generated.

 ## Trajectory